 Cruise Port Day – Examples for Your Cash Planning

 You can also rent a chair/umbrella at the beach or purchase a bucket of beers.
 In this environment, at a public beach, I would recommend paying in cash.
-Some vendors do accept credit cards but in this scenario, they may be taking your credit card back to a local establishment and it’s out of your hand for several minutes.
+Some vendors accept credit cards, but in this scenario they may take your card to a local establishment, leaving it out of your hands for several minutes.
+That may not be safe!

 I also recommend carrying small bills that are in good condition.
 Some small islands actually have strict rules about the condition of cash that they will except like Roatan.
-Another important tip is to keep money separated in at least two locations or divided with your travel partner.
+Another important tip is to keep money in at least two locations, or split it with your travel partner.
 This is just a safety precaution.
-I believe as a general rule that most people are good, but safety first!
+I believe, as a general rule, that most people are good, but safety first!

 Cash for Tips and Trinkets

-If your activities are covered with your credit card, many times your cash expenses will be focused on tips and trinkets.
+If your activities are covered by your credit card, your cash expenses will often be focused on tips and trinkets.
 Do you like to buy a lot of souvenirs for friends and family?
 Are you a generous tipper?
-Account for these small purchases when you plan your cash budget and you’ll be all set.
+Account for these small purchases when you plan your cash budget, and you’ll be all set.

 Related Post – Easy-to-Pack Travel Souvenirs